Metal Gear Solid 3: Snake Eater: Critical reception

 Metal Gear Solid 3: Snake Eater received "universal acclaim" according to review aggregator website Metacritic.
 Gaming website IGN awarded a 9.6/10 and Edge rated it 8/10.
 GameSpot, who granted it an 8.7/10, commented that the game is "richly cinematic" and "a great achievement".
 GameSpy hailed it as "probably the best Metal Gear Solid game yet", and Eurogamer called it "overwhelmingly superior to MGS2: Sons of Liberty" in their review.

 Critics were pleased with the new protagonist, Naked Snake—who strongly resembles the series protagonist Solid Snake—after fans were disappointed by Raiden in MGS2.
 Some critics, who found the lengthy dialogues and the multitude of plot twists in Sons of Liberty to be detrimental to the game experience found the storyline of Snake Eater a pleasing throwback to the original Metal Gear Solid, with less of the "philosophical babble" present in Sons of Liberty.
-GameTrailers scored the original game a 9/10, sighting the improved graphics, gameplay and story from the previous two games but critiqued the camera and downtime between cutscenes.
+GameTrailers scored the original game a 9/10, citing the improved graphics, gameplay and story from the previous two games but critiqued the camera and downtime between cutscenes.

 Reviewers had mixed opinions about the game's camouflage system.
 Edge commented that "laying, camouflaged, in short grass inches away from a patrolling enemy is a gripping twist on stealth", while GameSpy criticized it as "just a number to monitor and not a terribly interesting one".
 Out of the variety of new features, GameSpot called it "the most important and best implemented".
 The game has also been criticized for its low frame rate, which has been reduced to 30 frames per second (compared to 60 frames per second in Sons of Liberty).
 Other reviewers criticized the camera, which was labeled "dated" by IGN, and "off-kilter" by Eurogamer.

 The cut scenes of Snake Eater have been called "visually exciting and evocative, beautifully shot" by Edge.
 However, they commented that the script "ranges from awkward to awful" and criticized David Hayter's performance as Snake, concluding that "Snake Eaters speech is not up to the standard of other games, let alone cinema."
 GameSpot said that some of the humor "falls flat, as if lost in translation from Japanese" and "should appeal to... hardcore fans but... takes you out of the moment."